-''' (string->uninterned-symbol name [hash]) procedure (uninterned-symbol? obj) procedure The procedure string->uninterned-symbol returns a new uninterned symbol whose name is name and hash is hash.
-The name must be a string and the hash must '''
+(string->uninterned-symbol name [hash])

+(uninterned-symbol? obj) procedure The procedure string->uninterned-symbol returns a new uninterned symbol whose name is name and hash is hash.
+The name must be a string and the hash must be a nonnegative fixnum.